T. D. Rajegowda: Early life and education

-Career
+Political career

 Rajegowda won from Sringeri Assembly constituency representing Indian National Congress in the 2023 Karnataka Legislative Assembly election.
 He polled 59,171 votes and defeated his nearest rival, D. N. Jeevaraj of Bharatiya Janata Party, by a narrow margin of 201 votes.
 Earlier he won as an MLA for the first time in the 2018 Karnataka Legislative Assembly election.

 He was appointed chairman for Renewable Energy Development Corporation on 26 January 2024.